gmontana77/go-bikefy/README.md

  - [Demo here!](https://go-bikefy2.herokuapp.com/login)

 ### Executing requirements
-Please referred to the .env file to run locally, also visit the db.js and server.js in root folder
+Please referred to the .env file to run locally, also visit the `db.js` and `server.js` in the root folder.
+Also for the porpuse of the Heroku deployment `package.json` was modified as well.

 * Node Express & Mongo DB
 * In the upper folder run nodemon server
 * Localhost should be running on port 5000